moonesh/DigitalMarketing/1_Blogging.md

    **Long term Content Idea Research**
       - On the top Search bar of the Google Trends page, type specific topic for trending keyword related to that topic

-## 2. Content Curation  (after finalization of content topic need to find out what content need to be write)
+## 2. Content Curation  (after finalization of content topic, you need to find out what content need to be write)
    **Find out sample content from other websites searched from google..**
    - Definition
    - Why this topic matters..